 If you’ve been part of the gig economy for a while or if this is all new, you need to be aware of the responsibilities you have to juggle.
 You’re the finance, HR, and marketing departments; you wear all the hats!

-Instead of W-2’s, income is tracked and reported on 1099’s or a profit and loss statement.
+Instead of W-2s, income is tracked and reported on 1099’s or a profit and loss statement.
 It’s your responsibility to keep track of revenue.
-If you receive cash, check, or credit card payments, proper accounting will require more effort.
+Proper accounting will require more effort if you receive cash, check, or credit card payments.
 Do you want to do that yourself or pay a professional?